Bell Food Group made operational progress in the 2019 financial year; exceptional factors affected the result

 Investor Relations: Due to the current situation, media enquiries can only be accepted in writing until further notice.
 Please address your inquiries exclusively to the address below.

-Head of Corporate Communication
+Project Manager Corporate Communication

 Press contact: Due to the current situation, media enquiries can only be accepted in writing until further notice.
 Please address your inquiries exclusively to the address below.